wilburc/wilburc.github.io/_portfolio/ankishare.md

 **This was important to us, as a common argument was “isn’t most of the value in the making of the cards?”*

 ### Contextual Inquiry
 These surveys also helped us meet with some students.
-They walked us through their file libraries, and talked about their study habits and flashcard preferences.
+They walked us through their file libraries and talked about their study habits and flashcard preferences.

 - Most students had 1,000–20,000 cards in their libraries
 - Everyone categorized/labelled their decks differently